amard33p/fastapi-oauth/README.md

 ## Troubleshooting

-- “Landing on backend JSON page at `/auth/google/callback`” → ensure the OAuth router uses the redirect-aware backend (we use `oauth_redirect_auth_backend` in `app.py`).
+- “Landing on backend JSON page at `/auth/google/callback`” → ensure the OAuth router uses the cookie-based backend (we use `cookie_oauth_auth_backend` with `OAuthCookieTransport` in `app.py`).
-- SPA doesn’t see the user → ensure `Authorization` header is set in `api.js` and token exists in `localStorage`.
+- SPA doesn’t see the user → ensure requests use `credentials: 'include'` (see `src/api.js`) and your cookie domain/SameSite are set correctly for your environment.
-- 401 on protected routes → token missing or expired; re-login.
+- 401 on protected routes → session cookie missing or expired; re-login.

 ## References